vulab-AI/Awesome-Spatial-VLMs/README.md

     <a href="https://yin-yu.github.io/">Yu Yin</a>
   </p> -->

 > A curated list of resources for Spatial Intelligence in Vision-Language Models.
-This repository is actively maintained.
+> This repository is actively maintained.
 You can watch it to stay updated on the latest developments.
-If you find it useful, please consider starring ⭐ the project and sharing it with others.
+If you find it useful, please consider STARRING ⭐ the project and sharing it with others.

 This repository is the official, community-maintained resource for the survey paper: **Spatial Intelligence in Vision-Language Models: A Comprehensive Survey**